Willian199/cordova-plugin-background-barcode-scannerx/readme.md

 `denied`                         | A boolean value which is true if the user permanently denied camera access to the app (`AVAuthorizationStatus.Denied`).
 Once denied, camera access can only be gained by requesting the user change their decision (consider offering a link to the setting via `openSettings()`).
 `restricted`                     | A boolean value which is true if the user is unable to grant permissions due to parental controls, organization security configuration profiles, or similar reasons.
 Only for iOS, on android always will be false.
 `prepared`                       | A boolean value which is true if BBScanner is prepared to capture video and render it to the view.
-`showing`                        | A boolean value which is true when the preview layer is visible (and on all platforms but `browser`, the native webview background is transparent).
+`showing`                        | A boolean value which is true when the preview layer is visible.
 `scanning`                       | A boolean value which is true if BBScanner is actively scanning for a QR code.
 `previewing`                     | A boolean value which is true if BBScanner is displaying a live preview from the device's camera.
 Set to false when the preview is paused.
 `lightEnabled`                   | A boolean value which is true if the light is enabled.